This post may contain affiliate links.

 4.42 from 17 votes

-This Easy Mexican Coleslaw is an easy slaw recipe that is perfect for rice bowls, tacos, enchiladas and more.
+This Creamy Mexican Coleslaw with Chili-Lime Dressing is an easy slaw recipe that is perfect for rice bowls, tacos, enchiladas and more.
 This coleslaw mixes cabbage, corn, black beans, tomatoes, jalapeños and citrus dressing.
 You will love this light coleslaw recipe!

 Prep: 20 minutes